 There are many myths about food allergies and intolerances – can you tell fact from fiction?
 And what is the difference between the two?

 What is food intolerance?

-A food intolerance is not the same as a food allergy.
+A food intolerance isn't the same as a food allergy.

 People with food intolerance may have symptoms such as diarrhoea, bloating and stomach cramps.
 This may be caused by difficulties digesting certain substances, such as lactose.
 However, no allergic reaction takes place.

 Important differences between a food allergy and a food intolerance include:

 - the symptoms of a food intolerance usually occur several hours after eating the food

 - you need to eat a larger amount of food to trigger an intolerance than an allergy